LiteWinOS/WindowsStore/README.md

 reboot the pc

-if u like to have xbox platform run GamingRepairTool again
+if u like to have xbox platform run GamingRepairTool again (if u already have win store installed open it)
 -------

 if u just need store to work get from: